shivanshthapliyal/cryptography/README.md

 ## 2: Shift Cipher Techniques

-Objective: - To understand the concept of Shift Ciphers.
+### Objective: - To understand the concept of Shift Ciphers.

-**1. Implement a program to show the working of Caesar cipher.**
+1. Implement a program to show the working of Caesar cipher.

 The Caesar cipher is one of the earliest known and simplest ciphers.
 It is a type of substitution cipher in which each letter  in the plaintext is 'shifted' a certain number of places down the alphabet.
 For example, with a shift of 1, A would be replaced by B, B would become C, and so on.
 The method is named after Julius Caesar, who apparently used it to communicate with his generals.